-Over 6,700 students from 208 countries and territories from around the world have studied with Diplo over the past 20 years.
-Our alumni have studied a range of subjects, from contemporary diplomacy and internet governance to digital policy and humanitarian diplomacy.
-Many alumni hold prominent positions in government ministries, diplomatic missions, international organisations, and other institutions.
+Over 7,500 alumni from 208 countries and territories from around the world have studied a range of subjects at Diplo Academy, from contemporary diplomacy and internet governance to digital policy and humanitarian diplomacy.
+Many alumni members hold prominent positions in government ministries, diplomatic missions, international organisations, and other institutions.

 Through this hub, we invite you to explore and connect with Diplo’s alumni.

 Alumni blog posts

 Read blog posts written by Diplo alumni, post your comments, and start a discussion on a topic of your interest.

 As we firmly step into the Fourth Industrial Revolution, disruptive technologies such as generative artificial intelligence promise not only to brin...

 Privacy is crucial for individuals to safeguard their personal information and data, while security measures aim to protect them from harm.
 However, security often requires access to private info...

 Visit Diplo’s Alumni Blog to see all alumni blog posts.